drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 - [SOCIAL MEDIA ANALYTICS USING SENTIMENT AND CONTENT ANALYSES ON THE 2018 MALAYSIA’S GENERAL ELECTION](https://ejournal.um.edu.my/index.php/MJCS/article/view/29763/13003)
 - [A Social Media Mining Using Topic Modeling and Sentiment Analysis on Tourism in Malaysia During Covid19](https://iopscience.iop.org/article/10.1088/1755-1315/704/1/012020/pdf)
 - [COVID-19 SENTIMENT ANALYSIS ON FACEBOOK COMMENTS](http://eprints.utm.my/id/eprint/97923/1/SajidahIbrahim2021_Covid19SentimentAnalysisonFacebookComments.pdf)

+To make this project more challenging, you can also try to perform sentiment analysis in real-time by streaming data from social media platforms and using MongoDB to store the data.
+You can also try to use more advanced NLP techniques such as entity recognition or topic modeling to gain more insights from the data.

 ## 2. E-commerce sales analysis
 Collect sales data from an e-commerce platform and store it in MongoDB.
 Analyze the data to identify the top-selling products, the most popular categories, and the sales trends over time.
 Visualize the results using charts or graphs.